sriram570/Stony-CCS/README.md

 This is a consensus calling tool created as part of the CSE 549 - Computational Biology final project at Stony Brook University.
 It aims to improve the consensus calling methods used to call Pacbio long reads.

+(An included report.pdf file details the methods attempted and results observed)

 Contributors:

 1) Swaminathan Sivaraman